 - a brief statement of the reason/need for the position

-- how the position addresses the College’s mission and academic priorities
+- a statement of how the proposed position addresses the College’s mission and Strategic Directions

-- Position request letters of intent will be posted to the Provost’s web site.
+- Position request letters of intent will be posted to the CAP web site.

 - CAP chair sends message to all faculty inviting everyone to look at these proposals and contact CAP if they feel that they might want to be part of conceptualizing/developing the proposal.

 - The proposing department/program directly communicates with other departments, programs, and individuals identified in the letter of intent as those that might play a role in conceptualizing the position.

 September 14 until Fall Break:

 - Requested listening meetings take place; these meetings will include two members of CAP and a member from the Curriculum Committee;